werf/werf/docs/_includes/cli/werf_build_and_publish.md

 names IMAGES_REPO/IMAGE_NAME:TAG.
 See more info about images naming: https://werf.io/reference/registry/image_naming.html.

-The result of build-and-publish command is a stages cache for images and named images pushed into the docker repo.
+The result of build-and-publish command is stages in stages storage and named images pushed into the docker repo.

 If one or more IMAGE_NAME parameters specified, werf will build images stages and publish only